-We define several specifications for the value or cost of holding a tape including different combinations of the following variables: a constant, indicators for Box Office category B and C titles, indicators for small and large retailers, and indicators for retailers from small and large chains.
-We also include an indicator for titles taken on LP contracts and interactions single set of costs for all stores, taking into account all of the region-specific demand estimates from Section 6.
+We define several specifications for the value or cost of holding a tape including different combinations of the following variables: a constant, indicators for Box Office category B and C titles, indicators for small and large retailers, and indicators for retailers from small and large chains.56 We also include an indicator for titles taken on LP contracts and interactions

-&lt;sup>57They must also be positive to ensure that no inequalities are reversed by the interaction with $z{mz'}$ .
+54They must also be positive to ensure that no inequalities are reversed by the interaction with $z{mz'}$.

-&lt;sup>58Less finely-measured chain size dummies are included explicitly in the cost equation to account for any potential volume discounts.
+55Less finely-measured chain size dummies are included explicitly in the cost equation to account for any potential volume discounts.
 We only find substantial differences between stand-alone stores and chains of two or more outlets.

-&lt;sup>59Small chains are those containing 2-44 stores, large chains have 112-1652 stores and chains with a single store are the excluded category.
+56Small chains are those containing 2-44 stores, large chains have 112-1652 stores and chains with a single store are the excluded category.
 Small stores are in tiers 4-6, large stores are in tiers 7-10 and those in tiers between this and the other variables.
 This allows stores to have different preferences for different contract types.
 The results are given in Table 4.
-The estimate of $\mu$ was a singleton for every specification: that is, there was no parameter vector that satisfied all the inequality constraints.
+The estimate of μ was a singleton for every specification: that is, there was no parameter vector that satisfied all the inequality constraints.
 As noted in Pakes, Porter, Ho and Ishii (2007), this does not imply that we should reject the specification.
 The result is very likely to be caused by the random disturbances in the inequalities.
-The probability that all the inequalities will be satisfied can be made arbitrarily small by increasing the number of inequality restrictions.
-We report the conservative 95% confidence intervals derived in Pakes, Porter, Ho and Ishii (2007).
+The probability that all the inequalities will be satisfied can be made arbitrarily small by increasing the number of inequality restrictions.57 We report the conservative 95% confidence intervals derived in Pakes, Porter, Ho and Ishii (2007).